shivammathur/setup-php/README.md

     tools: composer:v2
 ```

-Latest versions of both agent `blackfire-agent` and client `blackfire` are setup when `blackfire` is specified in tools input.
+- The latest versions of both agent `blackfire-agent` and client `blackfire` are setup when `blackfire` is specified in tools input.
 Please refer to the [official documentation](https://blackfire.io/docs/integrations/ci/github-actions "Blackfire.io documentation for GitHub Actions") for using `blackfire` with GitHub Actions.

-Version for other tools should be in `semver` format and a valid release of the tool.
+- Version for other tools should be in `semver` format and a valid release of the tool.
 This is useful for installing tools for older versions of PHP.
-For example to setup `PHPUnit` on `PHP 7.2`.
+For example to set up `PHPUnit` on `PHP 7.2`.

 ```yaml
 - name: Setup PHP with tools